christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 The System Interface prompts you to record what manifested with specificity—quantitative measurements, qualitative observations, structural patterns you observed.
 You instruct the System to archive the manifest outputs.

+**System Query Logic:**

-**Conversational Prompt Logic:** *"Record the Actual Outcome observed at this stage of crystallization.
+*"Record the Actual Outcome observed at this stage of crystallization.
 What manifested?
 Describe the precise outputs with specificity—quantitative measurements, qualitative observations, structural patterns.
 Instruct the System to archive the manifest outputs.
 State whether coherence crystallized as expected or whether manifestation took unexpected form."*

 You provide: Detailed description of actual results, observed patterns, quantifiable metrics, qualitative assessment of output coherence.